culewis/gatemanagementclient/README.md

 	http: Accept error: accept tcp[::]:<etcd port>: too many open files; retrying in <number here>ms this can be mitigated by increasing the number of concurrent "files" open by a process by observing the following article: http://superuser.com/questions/433746/is-there-a-fix-for-the-too-many-open-files-in-system-error-on-os-x-10-7-1

+looks like the pain point identified was processing 1024 messages over a given amount of threads; upping threads from 4 to 32 seemed to ease the pain but eventually (after many successive runs) i would see errors indicating the tcp connection had been reset.  this could have been due to the macbook thinking it was being attacked (lol)...